J Luxe Website Rebuild Series: 8 Completed Parts on SEO and Conversion

 What we would do differently if we rebuilt from zero again.

-You will get the performance and conversion outcomes, the most expensive mistakes we caught, and the repeatable playbook you can reuse for your own website redesign or client project.
+It documents the outcomes that were available, the most expensive mistakes we caught, and the repeatable playbook you can reuse for your own website redesign or client project.
+Any metric should be read with the baseline and measurement limits stated in that article.

 This is where the series becomes a practical system, not just a case study story.